Gain access to personalized product screening, the best pricing, rewards, and more!

 While pre-emergent herbicides don’t guarantee instant gratification, they do work effectively to reduce weeds springing up in your soil when used properly.

-Solutions Pest & Lawn offers professional-quality pre-emergent herbicides for control of target grasses and broadleaf weeds on turf, landscaping, agricultural lands, golf courses, and other areas.
-Learn more about pre-emergents and how to apply them as well as shop our top pre-emergent products here.
+Solutions Pest & Lawn offers professional-quality pre-emergent herbicides for the control of target grasses and broadleaf weeds on turf, landscaping, agricultural lands, golf courses, and other areas.
+Learn more about pre-emergents and how to apply them, and shop our top pre-emergent products here.

 Our Recommendations

-We recommend these pre-emergent herbicides for their ease of use and broad labels:
+We recommend this pre-emergent herbicide for their ease of use and broad label:

-Nitrophos Barricade - Nitrophos Barricade is a granular pre-emergent herbicide.
-This product is a flexible, broad-spectrum herbicide that can be used on many different grass types.
+Barricade Pre-Emergent Herbicide - is a flexible, broad-spectrum granular herbicide that can be used on many different grass types.
 It is used to prevent the germination and growth of grassy and broadleaf weeds in turf and gardens.

 Step 1: Prepare the Treatment Area.